ibioChile/VidalLab/Pipelines/microRNA Differential Expression.md

 counts_isomirs_add <- counts_isomirs_add[,-1]
 ```

-7. Filter counts: Only miRNA with a minimum of 5 counts in at least 25% of samples (5 samples in this case) are considered for the DE analysis.
+7. Filter counts: Only miRNA with a minimum of 5 counts in at least 25% of samples (5 in this case) are considered for DE analysis.

 ```
 x <- counts_isomirs_add >= 5